Palestinians rush to buy food and struggle under strikes as Israel readies possible ground operation

 But it has pushed back against proposals to establish corridors out of Gaza, saying an an exodus of Palestinians would have grave consequences for their hopes of one day establishing an independent state.
 Egypt is also likely concerned about a potential influx of hundreds of thousands of displaced people.

-The death toll in Gaza rose to 1,200 early Thursday, including at least 326 children and 171 women, the Palestinian health ministry said.
+The death toll in Gaza rose to more than 1,350 killed, the Palestinian health ministry said.

-Ghassan Abu Sitta, a reconstructive surgeon at the Gaza Strip’s biggest hospital, said he had 50 patients waiting to go to the operating room.

-“We’re already beyond the capacity of the system to cope,” he said.
-The health system “has the rest of the week before it collapses, not just because of the diesel.
-All supplies are running short.”

 The Israeli military said more than 1,300 people, including 222 soldiers, have been killed in Israel, a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.